Why McLanahan Attrition Cells

 How long will the components last?

 As with all mineral processes, you can design based on best principles and practices.
 Experience shows that particle shape, size and mineralogy affect wear life and sometimes materials of construction have to vary to suit.
-No manufacturer can guarantee wear life, but advanced knowledge of the materials being handled can help with selection of materials and thicknesses to help maximise your wear life.
+No manufacturer can guarantee wear life, but advanced knowledge of the materials being handled can help with selection of materials and thicknesses to help maximize your wear life.

 Can I add caustic or acidic fluids?